codekansas/tinier-nn/README.md

     performs matrix multiplications using a bitwise XOR, which (probably) leads to a big improvement in time and power consumption (although I haven't benchmarked anything).

+The two sample scripts, `train/model.py` and `eval/run.c` demonstrate how to train a model to discriminate an XOR function.
+The model uses a lot more weights than would theoretically be necessary for this task, but together they demonstrate how to adapt the code to other use cases.

+## Demo

+To run the demo, run:

+    make eval/run
+    cat models/model.def | eval/run

+The outputs show the predictions for an XOR function.

+To train the model, run:

+    python train/model.py --save_path models/model.def

+This is how the `models/model.def` file was generated.

 ## Math Notes

 Encoding weights / activations with values of -1 and 1 as binary values: `-1 -> 0, 1 -> 1`.
 Then matrix multiplication